botblock/JavaBotBlockAPI/README.md

     .build();
 ```

 As you can see can you provide either a String with the id you can find [here][list] or use one of the many static [Site] instances that are offered.
+The Builder has some extra methods that can be used to further customize specific behaviours.
+Take a look on the [Javadoc] for those.

 Next would you need to choose, which type of PostAction you want to use.
 Depending on your selection will you need to have the right module(s) downloaded.